euphonie/study-notes/Engineering Tools/Cloud/GCP/GKE.md

 # Confirm the external IP is unaffected
 > kubectl get services
 ```
-Updating the version of an application
+Updating the version of an application.
+With a rolling update Kubernetes starts creating new pods with the new version, waiting for each one to be available before destroying the old ones; this in order to spare users from experiencing downtime.

 ```yaml
 spec: